RealTimeLogic/MinnowServer/README.md

 ![Local or External Access](https://raw.githubusercontent.com/RealTimeLogic/MinnowServer/master/doc/img/local-and-remote-conn.jpg "Local or External Access")

-**Figure 2: Access reference platform locally or via the Internet**
+**Figure 2: Access reference example locally or via the Internet**

 The optional IoT solution enables a device installed on a private network to be accessed from the Internet without having to do any network configurations.
 The example includes the source code for the online IoT server setup.
 The online server can easily be installed on any cloud solution, including low cost Virtual Private Servers.
 An interesting feature of the IoT version is that it allows the external user to use a secure TLS connection when the Minnow Server is not TLS enabled.

-## Compiling the Reference Platform
+## Compiling the Reference Example

-The Minnow Server and the reference platform can be compiled for any microcontroller.
+The Minnow Server and the reference example can be compiled for any microcontroller.
 The Minnow Server includes porting layers for many RTOS's and TCP/IP stacks.
 However, a few code sections in the example code are designed to run on a non RTOS environment and must be modified if you plan on compiling the example "as is" for a microcontroller.
-The purpose with the reference platform is educational, and compiling and running the code on a host computer is the first step.
+The purpose with the reference example is educational, and compiling and running the code on a host computer is the first step.
 You may compile the code on Windows using the included Visual C++ project file or on Linux/Mac using the included makefile.

 In addition to the host build environments, we provide a ready to use build environment for [FreeRTOS/lwIP ESP8266](doc/arch/).
 The following video shows how to compile and upload the code to the ESP8266.
 The video also shows how to IoT enable the Minnow Server example.
 See the embedded.com article [How to install a secure embedded Web server on ESP8266](https://www.embedded.com/design/prototyping-and-development/4461577/How-to-install-a-secure-embedded-web-server-on-a--3-WiFi-device) for detailed instructions.